 The SUNY New Paltz community values music—all kinds of music, whether you're a music major or just love the community of musical ensembles.

-- String Scholarships: SUNY New Paltz Foundation for more information.
-The Carole Cowan String Scholarships are merit-based scholarships that are awarded to incoming first-year and transfer students with exceptional musical talent who plan to major in music on a string instrument.
+- String Scholarships: String Scholarships: The Carole Cowan String Scholarships are merit-based scholarships that are awarded to incoming first-year and transfer students with exceptional musical talent who plan to major in music on a string instrument.
 Current students also may qualify for additional merit- and need-based aid, which they apply for each year just after Spring Break.
-See the
+See the SUNY New Paltz Foundation for more information.

 - Special events: Special events: Masterclasses and special guests including Johnny Gandelsman (violin, Silk Road Ensemble) Mike Block (cello, Silk Road Ensemble), Dave Holland (viola, Interlochen Arts Academy), and our annual String Day, the Ridge String Fling

 Violin and Viola